 Evangelos Karapanos is Assistant Professor in the Department of Communication and Internet Studies, the Director of the Persuasive Technologies Lab and the Coordinator of the Doctoral Program of the Department of Communication and Internet Studies of the Cyprus University of Technology (CUT).
 Dr. Karapanos holds a PhD (cum laude) in Human-Computer Interaction from Eindhoven University of Technology, a MSc in Human-Computer Interaction from University College London, and a BSc in Physics with a specialization in microelectronics from the University of Patras.
 His expertise is in experience-centered design of interaction with technology.
 His work is regularly published at top-tier conferences and journals in Human-Computer Interaction and has received more than 1800 citations in the literature (h-index=20, i10-index=38) and a number of awards, including a best paper and a best poster award at Persuasive Technology 2017, an honorable mention for best paper at Ubicomp 2015, and the cum laude distinction for his PhD thesis (given to the top 5% of PhD theses defended annually at the Eindhoven University of Technology).
 He has acted as Principal Investigator (PI) in a number of projects that focused on the design and evaluation of persuasive technologies in health and sustainability, as well as the development of new methods for the design and evaluation of interactive technologies.
 Prior to joining the Cyprus University of Technology, he was an Assistant Professor at the University of Madeira and Madeira Interactive Technologies Institute, a postdoctoral researcher at Eindhoven University of Technology, and a visiting researcher at Philips Research and the Human-Computer Interaction Institute at Carnegie Mellon University.

-Chrysanthi Konstanti holds a bachelors in Education from the University of Ioannina and is currently pursuing a MA in New Technologies for Communication and Learning at Cyprus University of Technology.
-Her research interests focus on the social practices individuals develop with and around behavior change technologies, with a particular interest in goal setting and monitoring.
+Chrysanthi Konstanti holds a Bachelor’s degree in Education from the University of Ioannina and a Master’s degree in New Technologies for Communication and Learning from the Cyprus University of Technology.
+Her research interests lie in the social practices individuals develop with and around behavior change technologies, with a particular interest in goal setting and monitoring.